Benefits

 - under the age of 18 and had lost one or both of your parents

-- under the age of 20, have no parents, and are in education or doing an apprenticeship or internship
+- under the age of 20, had no parents, and were in education or doing an apprenticeship or internship

-- under the age of 21, have lost one or both of your parents, are in education or doing an apprenticeship or internship, and the death of one of your parents was due to an occupational injury or occupational illness
+- under the age of 21, had lost one or both of your parents, and were in education or doing an apprenticeship or internship, and the death of one of your parents was due to an occupational injury or occupational illness

 In this chapter

-- If you have siblings, they will also receive the same amount.
-The child's pension will not be divided between you.
+If you have siblings, they will also receive the same amount.
+The children's pension will not be divided between you.

 The benefit may be lower if the deceased has lived abroad.